FRIBDAQ/DDASToys/README.md

 ### CUDA Configuration

+`DDASTOYS_CUDA_DEV` builds two additional, experimental analytic plugins next to the normal CPU `libFitEditorAnalytic.so` (which is unaffected):

+* `libFitEditorCudaAnalytic.so` — the analytic fit compiled against the CUDA fit engine (GPU-computed residuals/Jacobian for the GSL Levenberg-Marquardt fit).
+* `libFitEditorCudaPSO.so` — the analytic fit driven by the `libCudaOptimize` swarm (PSO/DE) optimizer, always performing both the single- and double-pulse fits.

+Both require `nvcc` and `libCudaOptimize`, and you must specify the target GPU architecture, e.g. for the Pascal card on spdaq-cuda (compute capability 6.1):

+    cmake -S . -B build -DDDASTOYS_CUDA_DEV=ON -DCMAKE_CUDA_ARCHITECTURES=61

-When `DDASTOYS_CUDA=ON`, the maximum supported trace length compiled into the CUDA fit engine may be configured via:
+When `DDASTOYS_CUDA_DEV=ON`, the maximum supported trace length compiled into the CUDA fit engine may be configured via:

 ```bash
 -DDDASTOYS_CUDA_MAXPOINTS=<N>